Taaitaaiger/jlrs/README.md

 When the sync runtime is used this can be done by calling the methods `Julia::scope` and `Julia::scope_with_capacity`.
-These methods take a closure with two arguments, a `Global` and a mutable reference to a `GcFrame` (frame).
+These methods take a closure with two arguments, a `Global` and a `GcFrame` (frame).
 The first is an access token for global Julia data, the second is used to root non-global data.
 While non-global data is rooted, it won't be freed by Julia's garbage collector (GC).
 The frame is created when `Julia::scope(_with_capacity)` is called and dropped when it returns, so any data rooted in the frame associated with a scope won't be freed by the GC until leaving that scope.

 Because `AsyncJulia` is a handle to the async runtime which runs on another thread it's not possible to directly create a scope.
 Rather, the async runtime deals with tasks.
 The simplest